catarinacps/bropdox/README.md

 As of now, the project follows roughly this beautiful diagram I made myself:
 ![My masterpiece](img/funcionamento.png)

 Extra details can be found in the Moodle course page.
-I'll later populate this Readme further.
+I'll later populate this README further.